Members of the Board

 Ina Mullin, Business Development Manager

 Ina has worked in the field of marketing and communications for over 18 years and served as an overnight volunteer at a crisis refuge for the homeless in Redfern for 10 years.
 Since 2005, she has assisted not-for-profit’ organisations to communicate effectively the capacity of individuals to make positive change.
-She holds a Master of Arts in Communications Management, a Bachelor of Arts (Hons) and is currently working towards an Executive Master of Business Administration.
+She holds a Master of Arts in Communications Management, a Bachelor of Arts (Hons) and recently achieved a Master of Business Administration (Executive).
 Ina’s passion is supporting those who work with marginalised, disadvantaged people.
 She takes pride in communicating the importance of upholding the dignity of the individual and the achievements of clients and employees of St Francis Social Services.

 St Francis Social Services achieves outcomes through the support of 24 staff members and over 100 volunteers, wihtout whom, none of this would be possible.